Venkat5599/Ghost-shell/README.md

 ## 📋 Project Overview

-**Ghost Shell** is an AI-powered security platform that protects DeFi users from malicious contracts, risky wallets, and dangerous transactions on HashKey Chain.
-Inspired by Ghost in the Shell (攻殻機動隊), it acts as your personal Section 9 security team.
+**Ghost Shell** is an AI-powered security platform that protects DeFi users from malicious contracts, risky wallets, and dangerous transactions on HashKey Chain by Ghost in the Shell (攻殻機動隊), it acts as your personal Section 9 security team.

 ### What It Does